Center for Faculty and Curricular Development

 Model Syllabus Statement

-Administrative Assistants and Program Managers for academic programs received essential training in early August to support faculty in creating more accessible course materials: I want to thank these dedicated professionals for their energetic efforts in support of Bard's institutional commitment to creating inclusive learning environments.
-The College will provide ongoing training in the coming months to help program support personnel master these new practices.
+Administrative Assistants and Program Managers for academic programs received essential training to support faculty in creating more accessible course materials: I want to thank these dedicated professionals for their energetic efforts in support of Bard's institutional commitment to creating inclusive learning environments.
+The College will provide ongoing training to help program support personnel master these new practices.

-Finally, the College is inviting a consultant to meet with faculty, administrators, staff, and students to identify next steps and to formulate a comprehensive action plan for Accessibility at Bard.
-Stay tuned for more information about dates and how to get involved this fall.
+The College invited a consultant to meet with faculty, administrators, staff, and students to identify next steps and to formulate a comprehensive action plan for Accessibility at Bard.
+Recommendations were received - please stay tuned for updates on action items as we move forward.

-Please join me in thanking Amy Shein, Disability Support Coordinator, Leslie Melvin, Academic Technology Services, Nancy Smith, Campus Accessibility Project Manager, and Juliet Meyers, Web Service Manager, for their tireless efforts to make Bard College more accessible to all members of our community.
+Please join me in thanking Erika van der Velden, former Director of Disability, Leslie Melvin, Academic Technology Services, Nancy Smith, Campus Accessibility Project Manager, and Juliet Meyers, Web Service Manager, for their tireless efforts to make Bard College more accessible to all members of our community.
 The leadership of Vice President for Administration Coleen Murphy Alexander '00 and Vice President of Student Affairs Erin Cannan has been vital to all efforts and advances made to date.

-We very much appreciate your ideas, suggestions, and cooperation in implementing these important change.
+We very much appreciate your ideas, suggestions, and cooperation in implementing these important changes.

 Resources for Students and Faculty

-If you have questions or concerns about first-year students whose last names start with A-K, contact Assistant Dean of Students Darnell Pierce (email@example.com; x7454).
+If you have questions or concerns about first-year students contact Assistant Dean of Students Molly Freitas (firstname.lastname@example.org, 7454)

 If you have questions or concerns about sophomores, juniors, or seniors whose last names start with A-G, contact Assistant Dean of Studies Jennifer Triplett (email@example.com; x7454).